quicwg/base-drafts/draft-ietf-quic-transport.md

 a larger ratio between ACKs and data, which can reduce the number of ACK frames that are sent and need to be processed.
-The receiver can provide a higher rate of acknowledgements (e.g. every ack-eliciting packet) for the first 100 packets.
+The receiver can provide a higher rate of acknowledgements (e.g., every ack-eliciting packet) for the first 100 packets.
 A receiver could decide to send an ACK frame less frequently if it has information about how frequently the sender's congestion controller needs feedback, or if the receiver is CPU or bandwidth constrained.